glasgowm148/ergonaut-handbook/Guides/tip-bot.md

 - ErgTip
 - NETA

-> This is a bot that runs on a server managed by  (u/Luivatra).
+This is a bot that runs on a server managed by u/Luivatra.
 It is not unhackable (nothing is).
 Do not use this as a main wallet!

+To have your token added to the bot please start a poll in one of the community spaces

 # Getting Started

 ## Reddit